 - Implement strategies learned during the course with a student who has been identified as a struggling reader.
 The student does not need to have a dyslexia diagnosis, but does need to have a history of struggling with learning to read and write as compared to peers.
-The student must also: - be at least 6 years old and completed kindergarten - be a native English speaker - have average or above average intellect (no developmental disabilities that affect IQ) - have no previous Orton-Gillingham tutoring prior to starting the practicum - Identify the student they will be instructing/tutoring and provide the background information to DTI.
+(Additional documentation or notes may be required to show history of reading and writing difficulties, if necessary.) - The student must also: - be at least 6 years old and completed kindergarten - be a native English speaker - have average or above average intellect (no developmental disabilities that affect IQ) - have no previous Orton-Gillingham instruction either by tutoring or in the classroom prior to starting the practicum - be free of any serious behavioral challenges that will impede the practicum. - be able to commit to two 50-60 minute sessions or four 30-35 minute sessions per week on a consistent basis. - can be a family member (as long as they fit the above). - Identify the student they will be instructing/tutoring and provide the background information to DTI.
 (DTI will provide forms required for participation.) - Conduct all sessions in a one-on-one live private setting. - Online tutoring by DTI approval only.
 Online tutoring will require participant to complete short additional training to implement tutoring online.
 This training is included in the fees paid for the certificate program. - Sessions are required to be a minimum of 50 minutes (or two 30 minute session to equal one full session).
 A minimum of two 50 minute session must be conducted each week (or four 30 minute sessions per week).

 - Meet with their student a minimum of 45 sessions.
-Lesson plans and lesson notes for all sessions to meet practicum requirements must be submitted to DTI. - More than 45 sessions may be required to meet practicum requirements. - Meet with DTI mentor for a minimum of two online sessions to demonstrate knowledge of information covered, conduct instructional strategies, and present lessons with mentor before beginning with a student. - Additional meetings may be required to complete practicum mentor meeting checklist and lessons before beginning with student. - Video record a minimum of two tutoring session and submit to DTI.
-DTI mentor will review and provide feedback and coaching to assist program participants to improve their skills. - Additional videos of full lessons or portions of lessons may be required to meet practicum requirements. - Participants are required to review the Practicum Guide provided during the online coursework before committing to participating in the practicum. - Practicum will begin after the completion of the online courses and must be completed within nine months from the end of the online courses.
+Lesson plans and lesson notes for all sessions to meet practicum requirements must be submitted to DTI. - More than 45 sessions may be required to meet practicum requirements. - Meet with DTI mentor for a minimum of two online sessions to demonstrate knowledge of information covered, conduct instructional strategies, and present lessons with mentor before beginning with a student. - Additional meetings may be required to complete practicum mentor meeting checklist and lessons before beginning with student. - Video record a minimum of three tutoring sessions and submit to DTI.
+DTI mentors will review and provide feedback and coaching to assist program participants to improve their skills. - Additional videos of full lessons or portions of lessons may be required to meet practicum requirements. - Participants are required to review the Practicum Guide provided during the online coursework before committing to participating in the practicum. - Practicum will begin after the completion of the online courses and must be completed within nine months from the end of the online courses. - Practicum mentees will be required to submit progress reports at the beginning, middle and end of their practicum using CBM.